Slaters became one of the largest catering companies in the world.

 John Crowle acquires and expands Slaters

 Slaters became a limited company from 1889.
 Outlets were located around central London, with a flagship restaurant in Piccadilly.
-The restaurants targeted the middle class market.
+The restaurants targeted the upper middle and lower upper class markets.

 Crowle was a staunch Wesleyan Methodist and temperance advocate, and as a result his restaurants did not serve alcohol.
 As diners did not linger over drinks, the restaurants enjoyed a faster turnover of customers, and a lunchtime table could be filled up to six times.